Skip to content

 Background

-The Cloud and AI Development Act (CADA) is the European Commission's proposed legislation to address infrastructure-layer sovereignty in cloud computing and artificial intelligence.
+The Cloud and AI Development Act (CAIDA) is the European Commission's proposed legislation to address infrastructure-layer sovereignty in cloud computing and artificial intelligence.
 It implements a direct recommendation from Mario Draghi's 2024 competitiveness report and appeared on the Commission's work agenda in Q1 2026.
-The Act was referenced explicitly in the programme of the Sovereign Tech Europe summit in Brussels on 23 April 2026, alongside the Digital Omnibus Regulation and the Chips Act 2, as one of the primary regulatory instruments for European digital sovereignty.
+A leaked scope confirmed by CNBC and gHacks bars US cloud providers from processing financial, judicial, and health data for EU public-sector clients, while leaving private-sector procurement untouched.
+CAIDA was referenced at the Sovereign Tech Europe summit in Brussels in April 2026 as one of the primary regulatory instruments for European digital sovereignty.